ghsoares/goduidoc/docs/contributing/compiling.md

 Feel free to change `-j4` argument, it tells how many threads are used to compile the extension, you can replace with `-j{threads}` with `{threads}` being the number threads used.

-- The compiled binaries will be inside `addons/godui/bin/` folder, you can then copy the contents to the `addons/godui/bin/` folder inside your project.
+The compiled binaries will be found at `project/addons/godui/bin`, so you can test the changes editing the demo project.